johnpuddephatt/happen/_drafts/_posts/the-power-of-something-happening.md

 If you watch the film it’s also clear how important audio is to the finished piece.
 Listening to Niall’s approach you can understand why people agree to have their photo taken: he’s charming, persistent and makes his subjects feel like they’re worthy of the attention.

-In fact, just like the exhibition itself: if you’re in the Bristol area do pop into the Paintworks and take a look.
+In fact, just like the exhibition itself: if you’re in the Bristol area <a href="http://paintworksbristol.co.uk/home/">do pop into the Paintworks</a> and take a look.